git-cgl/Sun-Xinyu/README.md

 >Estimate βs using the full sample (330 months) of post-ranking returns on each of the 100 portfolios, with the CRSP value-weighted portfolio of NYSE, AMEX, and (after 1972) NASDAQ stocks used as the proxy for the market

->estimate β as the sum of the slopes in the regression of the return on a portfolio on the current and prior month’s market return to adjust for nonsynchronous trading
+>Estimate β as the sum of the slopes in the regression of the return on a portfolio on the current and prior month’s market return to adjust for nonsynchronous trading

 >Allocate the full-period post-ranking β of a size-β portfolio to each stock in the portfolio.
 These are the βs that will be used in the Fama-MacBeth cross-sectional regressions for individual stocks.